vEnhance/1802/src/appendix.typ

 The introduction-to-proofs class at your school will essentially be the beginning of the second stage.

+#pagebreak()

-== Deriving the geometric definition of dot product from the algebraic one (short but comes out of nowhere) <appendix-dotpf-alg>
+= Deriving the geometric definition of dot product from the algebraic one (short but comes out of nowhere) <appendix-dotpf-alg>

 We have two definitions in play and we want to show they coincide, which makes notation awkward.
 So in what follows, our notation $bf(u) dot bf(v)$ will always refer to the